 Some of the factors that can influence a classic car premium are:

 But, insurance coverage and premiums vary from policy to policy.
-Some insurers might require your classic car to be a second car, or for it to be of a certain age, for example.
+For example, some insurers might require your classic car to be a second car, or for it to be of a certain age.
 And some may allow you to drive your car in rallies.

 What about a No Claim Discount?